qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 - The QIR specification is intended to be backward compatible within the same major version, but may introduce additional features as part of newer minor versions.
-The behavior of the `"qir_minor_version"` flag must hence be `Max`, such that merging two modules compiled for different minor versions results in a module that adheres to the newer of the two versions.
+The behavior of the `"qir_minor_version"` flag must hence be `Max`, so that merging two modules compiled for different minor versions results in a module that adheres to the newer of the two versions.

 ### Memory Management